yohanswanepoel/istio_playground_minishift/README.md

 This will install and enable istio as per the referenced addons project (https://github.com/minishift/minishift-addons/tree/master/add-ons/istio)

 Wait for all the under istio system to become available.
-Elastic Search is typically the last one.
+Elastic Search and Kiali are typically the last ones.

 ### 3. Install Book-Info
 1. Review the istio_demo_step3.sh file